-The site is legally described as Lot 6028 DP1235007 and commonly referred to as 85 Banfield Drive, Oran Park.
-The site has an area of 520.3m2 and is generally level with a small drop of approximately 500mm from the street frontage to rear south eastern corner.
-There are low retaining walls up to approximately 250mm on the rear and southern boundaries.
+The site is legally described as Lot 6025 DP1235007 and commonly referred to as 79 Banfield Drive, Oran Park.
+The site has an area of 547.7m2 and is generally level with a small drop of approximately 500mm from the street frontage to rear south eastern corner.
+There are low retaining walls up to approximately 250mm on the rear eastern boundary.
 The lot is burdened by various easements and restrictions, and the proposed development does not conflict with these easements and restrictions.

-The site is located within the vicinity of an item of state heritage significance, SHR:1695 Oran Park House (also known as Catherine Park House) being approximately 32m from the boundary of the item and its curtilage (refer to figure 2 above).
+The site is located within the vicinity of an item of state heritage significance, SHR:1695 Oran Park House (also known as Catherine Park House) (refer to figure 2 above).

 Image 1.
-Observing primary western elevation
+Observing primary eastern elevation.